SimonRacaud/Babel/README.md

 # Description
 Low level, UDP, audio streaming application.
+Durung this project, we developed our own applicative protocol on top of UDP to transmit the audio.

 The project consists in a client/server architecture voice over IP application, similar to Skype or TeamSpeak.